Ircama/osm-carto-tutorials/pages/80_git-workflow.md

     squash d04306a making another change
     squash b0c7604 final commit for new feature

 The editor will open again and you will then be prompted to enter a new commit message; be precise and concise with this message, merging all the commit messages, because this message will substitute all previous ones and will be visible to maintainers and commenters (and checked by them to understand what you did).
-Also mention that you rebased to the last gravitystorm:master commit.
+Also mention that you rebased to the last upstream:master commit.
 It is good practice to begin with the last comments.
 E.g.,

     **Title**